rtwnt/spam-lists/README.rst

     >>> 'dbltest.com' in SPAMHAUS_DBL
     True

-Lookup method returns an instance of spam\_lists.structures.AddressListItem - a named tuple containing:
+Lookup method returns a named tuple containing:

 -  a listed host that is a parent of a searched domain, or a listed ip address equal to one searched in the blacklist